forddyce/lcd-be-test/README.md

   `python main.py` <-- this is the root main.py, _not_ the one inside app folder

 if you go to http://127.0.0.1:8000/, you should see the success message, means setup is OK.

+[update]
+added postman collection on root for testing